What Do Disability Judges Look For During an SSDI Hearing?

 Medical Evidence and Documentation

 Judges want to see detailed medical records that clearly support your claim.
-They’ll look for consistent diagnoses, treatment history, and documentation that proves your condition prevents you from working.
+They’ll look for consistent diagnoses, treatment history, and documentation relevant to how your condition affects work-related abilities.

 Consistency Across All Information